8 Ideas That Are Hurting Your SuccessJan 01, 2023

 My legs are very long (35" inseam) and my body had compensated by engaging a bunch of smaller, inappropriate muscles to move them.
-It took me a year to learn to use and strengthen the correct muscles.
+It took me a year to strengthen and learn to use the correct muscles.
 Now, to my astonishment, I love to sprint.

 If you're having a hard time, please don't take it personally — you are not a failure.
 Instead, spend some time exploring the question, "If I have all the willpower and discipline I need to accomplish my goal, and I'm not making progress, what factor might I be missing?"